jasbanza/chain-registry-reader/README.md

 # cosmos-chain-registry-reader

-node.js library to cache and query the cosmos chain-registry
+node.js module to cache and query the cosmos chain-registry

 ### Installation